Napier Port share offer pitched in a $2.27 to $2.60 range

 Napier Port chief executive Todd Dawson said the port represented a long-term infrastructure asset.

-He noted at a news conference that log prices had fallen "after an extremely strong run".
+'"Napier Port is embarking on the next phase of its history and we welcome new investors in the port that share our aspirations."

-He expected revenue from the log trade to level out this year before picking up again.
+He said at a news conference that log prices had fallen "after an extremely strong run" and he expected revenue from the log trade to level out this year before picking up again.

 Residents and non-resident ratepayers can buy at least $2000 worth of shares.